 The last chapter in the life of 'White 05' came to light in Stephen Ransom's book about the history of Brandis.
 It features two pictures of 'White 05' made by US soldiers after the capture of Brandis.
 For a long time I thought 'White 05' was found on the Brandis scrap heap, but possibly that is not correct.
 It's likely the whole airfield was in disarray, looking like a scrap heap.
 According to an intelligence report, all 30 Komets found on the airbase were destroyed by the Germans by blowing up or torching.
 'White 05' doesn't appear to be damaged deliberatly.
 It's lacking most of the wing root fairings, the skid fairing skins are missing, the canopy and rear view windows are absent.

-The first photo was made on 2 May, the second was made somewhere in May, the third in June.
+The first photo was made on 2 May, the second was made somewhere in May, the third and fourth in June.
 The deterioration is considerable.
 The pictures show some interesting details.
 The canopy is missing, as are most of the wing roots panels.
 Some holes are visible in the front part of the wing roots panel.
 The original 30 mm cannon port is visible on the leading edge.
 Above and slightly inboard of it , another hole is visible.
 This has the correct position for the boresight installation of the cannon according to the handbook, but I know of no other picture of 'White 05' or any other Komet that shows it open.
 The pictures also quite clearly show two different colors used on the top side.

 The Brigham Young University has the collection of combat photographer J. Malan Heslop online.
 Heslop photographed Brandis after its capture, and among the photographs is the wreck of 'White 05' (courtesy of Richard Aigner).
 Rather than leave it there hidden in the archive, I took the liberty of posting a few detail views here.